-The mission of Baker College is to provide quality higher education and training, which enable graduates to be successful throughout challenging and rewarding careers.
-Required courses in the major fields of study are complemented and enhanced by required general education courses.
 General education provides a foundation of knowledge and skills that every educated person should possess.
-Its purpose is to stimulate curiosity and promote intellectual inquiry and lifelong learning.
-General education course offerings are provided through the College of Interdisciplinary Studies, the College of Education and Early Childhood Education, the College of Social Science, and the College of Health Science.
+General Education courses stimulate curiosity, promote intellectual inquiry, and encourage lifelong learning by providing students with foundational knowledge and skills essential for success in any career path.
+General education course offerings are provided through the College of Interdisciplinary Studies, the College of Education, the College of Social Science, and the College of Health Science.